3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 <br />

-## Create basic transitions between a initial state and a final state in CSS
+## Create Basic Transitions in CSS

-Transitions are a way to introduce timing to a given effect.
-In order to use these effects, you first need to define an initial state and a final state for the element you would like to change.
+Transitions are a way to introduce **timing** to a given effect.
+In order to use any effect, you first need to define an initial state and a final state for the element that you would like to change.

 <!-- ```css
 a {